Today’s GalleyCrush is Francesca Ekwuyasi’s Butter Honey Pig Bread, forthcoming from Arsenal Pulp Press on November 30, 2020.

 Book notes: Paperback, fiction, 368 pages.

 Author bio: Francesca Ekwuyasi is a writer, artist, and filmmaker born in Lagos, Nigeria.
 Her work explores themes of faith, family, queerness, consumption, loneliness, and belonging.
-Her writing has been published in Winter Tangerine Review, Brittle Paper, Transition Magazine, GUTS Magazine, Visual Art News, Vol. 1 Brooklyn, and the Malahat Review.
+Her writing has been published in Winter Tangerine Review, Brittle Paper, Transition, GUTS, Visual Art News, Vol. 1 Brooklyn, and the Malahat Review.
 Her story “Orun is Heaven” was longlisted for the 2019 Journey Prize.
 Butter Honey Pig Bread is her first novel.